Super Bowl XXIX: Officials

 Jerry Markbreit became the first official to serve as referee in four Super Bowls, a record that still stands.

+Officials wore a black armband with number 42 to honor umpire Dave Hamilton, who died on January 9 at age 61 due to liver failure.
+Hamilton had completed his 20th season as an NFL official in 1994.

+The day after the Super Bowl, Donnie Hampton, who had been a field judge since 1988, died of a heart attack at age 47.

 Aftermath

-As of the 2022 season, this is the only Super Bowl played between teams based in the same state.
+As of the 2024 season, this is the only Super Bowl played between teams based in the same state.

-It is also the most recent Super Bowl title to date for the 49ers.They would make appearances in Super Bowls XLVII and LIV, but would lose both times.
+It is also the most recent Super Bowl title to date for the 49ers.
+They would play in three more in the 21st Century (Super Bowl XLVII, Super Bowl LIV and Super Bowl LVIII), but lost all of them.

-As for the Chargers, the implications of their defeat were worse in hindsight.
+As for the Chargers, the implications of their defeat were far worse in hindsight.
 This remains the only Super Bowl the Chargers have ever played in.
 Including the era before the AFL–NFL merger, it is the third championship game that the Chargers have lost.
 The AFL Championship in 1963 remains to this day as the only major sports championship the city of San Diego has won (and also the longest championship drought for any city that has at least two major sports franchises), so even though they were heavy underdogs, the loss still had great significance.
 The Chargers did not win another playoff game until the 2007 season, when they reached the AFC Championship Game but lost to the then-undefeated New England Patriots, 21–12.
 Super Bowl XXIX would be their only appearance while playing in San Diego before they moved to Los Angeles following the 2016 season.